Automattic/jetpack/readme.txt

 * Admin Page: make sure the Jetpack Dashboard is displayed properly in IE11.
 * Carousel: avoid scrolling back to the top of the page when you close the Carousel view.
 * Connect Flow: sanitize from parameter when building connection URL.
-* Memberships Block: avoid invalid subscription amounts.
-* Memberships Block: allow line breaks in the payment button.
 * Mobile Themes: fix "View Full Site" and "View Mobile Site" links when WordPress lives in a subdirectory.
+* Recurring Payments Block: avoid invalid subscription amounts.
+* Recurring Payments Block: allow line breaks in the payment button.
 * Related Posts: do not add markup to attachment pages by default.
 * SEO Tools: support taxonomy archive pages in page titles.
 * Sharing: make sure the Whatsapp button works well in all browsers, including Firefox on desktop.